Bed linen uncovered: what really makes the best bed linen and is thread count important?

 1. Thread count

-Thread count is the number of threads per square inch.
-Simply, it is the weight of the material.
-Yes, a thin cotton is undesirable, but 1000 thread count is more often than not heavy and unbreathable.
+Thread count is simply the number of threads per square inch.
+It is the weight of the material - we wouldn't judge the quality of a diamond simply by its weight, neither a jumper.
+A thin cotton is undesirable, but 1000 thread count and similar is actually less breathable than you might expect.

-Often, to attain very high thread counts, retailers twist two or three yarns together before the cotton is woven.
+To attain very high thread counts, two or three yarns are twisted together before the cotton is woven.
 This effectively doubles or triples the thread count - there are more threads in the square inch!
-It is used in this way to strengthen lesser quality cotton and to create the “high thread counts” consumers often lust after - a win-win for retailers, lose-lose for consumers.
-Cotton that is not of "exquisite" quality is not fine enough to weave 1000 threads count in to an inch, for example.
+It is used to strengthen lesser quality cotton and to create the “high thread counts” consumers often lust after - a win-win for retailers, lose-lose for consumers.
+This is referred to as two or three ply cotton.

 Think about a potato sack.
 It is woven by twisting yarns together.
 Individual rope yarns are twisted together and then those threads are woven together.